Photo by Sue Tidwell

 Rick, an Alaskan bush pilot, grew up on a small cattle ranch in rural Idaho, thereby exposing her to a world of cattle ranching, prairie lands, rugged canyons, and mountainous wonder.
 Idaho, like Alaska, is filled with stunning beauty and unending adventure.
 After a few years, they moved to Idaho where they still reside today.

-Rick and Sue overlooking Mackay Bar on the Salmon River
+Rick and Sue overlooking Mackay Bar on the Salmon River, Idaho

-Sue and Rags hiking above the Selway River
+Sue and her dog Rags hiking above the Selway River

 Sue loved writing from an early age, starting with journals and moving on to an annual book-like Christmas letter that allowed her to share her adventures, and plenty of misadventures, with family and friends.
 Although she never submitted any of her work for publication, the idea of a book was always in the back of her mind.
 Life, however, tended to keep her otherwise engaged.
 A trip to Tanzania, however, lit a fire in her gut that drove her to finally put pen to paper.